 Jody is the primary guide for Sunset Photo Safari and its winter counterpart, Twilight Photo Tour ; 4-hour excursions designed to make the most of the best light of the day.
-She also leads Anchorage Aurora Quest, providing opportunity to see and photograph northern lights from September through March.
+She also leads Anchorage Aurora Quest, providing opportunity to see and photograph northern lights from late August through April.